A cute husky looking directly at the camera at a tromso husky farm where they do dog sledding

 Also, tours don’t necessarily include hats or scarves (though usually will include gloves) so you’ll likely want to bring these as well.

 And of course, you’ll want to bring a camera — though keep in mind you can only take pictures when you’re a passenger and not when you’re driving the sled, as supervising the huskies is a full-time job!
+I just used a phone camera so that I wouldn’t have to deal with my bulky camera with a large lens.

 How old do you have to be to go dog sledding?